josmar-crwdstffng/angular/aio/content/guide/component/component-use-style.md

 Set the `styles` property in the component metadata.
 The `styles` property takes an array of strings that contains CSS rule declarations.
+In the following code example, the `styles` property contains one string.
-The following code example shows the `styles` property with one string, which is the most common situation.
+A single string assignment in the `styles` property is the most common situation.

 <code-example format="typescript" header="&lcub;NameOfComponent&rcub;.component.ts" language="typescript">